Categories

 Option 1: Submit a Pre-Application to your council

-Submitting a pre-application to your local council can be a beneficial first step when seeking planning permission for an extension.
-You will also This process allows for early feedback and can help identify any potential issues that may arise during the planning permission process, including exemptions.
-By engaging with the council, you can ensure a clear understanding of their requirements and expectations, including any information provided by the previous owner.
-Pre-application consultations can also save time and cost by addressing any concerns or changes that need to be made before submitting a formal application.
-Seeking professional advice from a planning consultant can further enhance this pre-application process.
+Submitting a pre-application to your local council can be a beneficial first step when seeking planning permission for extensions.
+This process allows for early feedback and can help identify any potential issues that may arise during the planning permission process, including exemptions.

 Pre-Planning Advice